mathewlewallen/Ready-To-Deploy-SaaS-Template/README.md

 - Private Email Service (SMTP via NameCheap)
 - Auth via Email/Password, Google, Github, Discord

+## 🎯 Who is this for??
+- Entrepreneurs launching a SaaS startup 🚀
+- Developers who want a production-ready SaaS template 🏗️
+- Indie Hackers looking for a quick MVP solution 💡

 ## Overview
 Cloud Context is a modern web application that helps developers understand and manage their codebase.
 The template is the core code for the SaaS portion of Cloud Context.